xris1658/musec-legacy/doc/Translation.md

   - List of language codes: [List of ISO 639-1 codes - Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
   - List of country codes: [List of ISO 3166 country codes - Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
 - Open the translation file with Qt Linguist.
-- Qt Linguist will detect the language code and country code in the file automatically, if failed, it will detect the language and region settings of the operating system.
-Then the target language will be set.
+- Qt Linguist will detect the language code and country code from the file name automatically.
+If failed, it will set them by detecting the language and region settings of the operating system.
 You can select the target language manually.
 Make sure the target language is correct, then click **OK**.
 - Translate the text.
 - If the translation is complete, save the translation file.